finestructure/Arena/README.md

 ## Compatibility

-`arena` was built and tested on macOS 10.15 Catalina using Swift 5.2.
+Starting with version 1.0, `arena` requires Xcode 12.
+Xcode 12 brings a number of improvements that make playgrounds work much better than previous versions of Xcode.
+Also, `arena` now creates a simpler project structer that can be manually edited to add more dependencies.

+If you want to use `arena` with Xcode 11, please use the latest 0.x release.

 Playground books created by `arena` should run on macOS as well as iOS.
 Please bear in mind that the Swift packages you import when creating playground books will need to be iOS compatible.

-Note that while creating playgrounds requires macOS 10.15 and Swift 5.2, the resulting playgrounds should be supported on a wider range of operating system and compiler versions.
+Note that while creating playgrounds requires macOS 10.15+ and Swift 5.3, the resulting playgrounds should be supported on a wider range of operating system and compiler versions.
 This will mainly depend on the packages you are importing.